javo0101/introGIS/sections/3layer1.md

 # Adding a Vector Layer

-Once you finish installing QGIS and downloading the required layers, go ahead and open the QGIS Desktop app.
-After loading, you should see something like this:
+When opening QGIS for the first time, you will see something like this:

 ![Layers in QGIS](images/layer1.png)